Klopica/NodeJS-TheCompleteGuide/README.md

 Until now, we had to stop our server and start it again every time we made a change in our code.
 Now it is time to start using NPM (Node Package Manager).
-We will use it to install some additional packages that will help use to write code faster and that we do not need to worry about stuff like starting and stopping server, but can concentrate on our business logic.
+We will use it to install some additional packages that will help use to write code faster and that we do not need to worry about stuff like starting and stopping server, but can use time for working on our business logic.

 We will install nodemon for server start/stop functionality.